umang-t-patel/simple-zoo/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Use npm install to install all the node modules.
+Also, for bootstrap
+npm install --save @ng-bootstrap/ng-bootstrap bootstrap@4.0.0-alpha.6

 ## Code scaffolding